Tom Conlon: Oldham Athletic

+International career

+Colnon was called up to represent the England C team in March 2024.
+On 19 March, he played the first half of a 1–0 defeat to the Wales C team at Stebonheath Park.

 Style of play

 Conlon is a left-footed midfielder with good ball-control skills, vision and aggressiveness.
-Former Port Vale teammate Tom Pope stated that "he’s strong, wins his tackles, competes aerially and also has a great all-round attitude over 90 minutes".
+He has good leadership skills.
+Former Port Vale teammate Tom Pope stated that "he's strong, wins his tackles, competes aerially and also has a great all-round attitude over 90 minutes".

 Personal life

 His great-grandfather, George Heppell, played as a goalkeeper for Port Vale from 1937 to 1952.
 Heppell's father-in-law, Albert Pearson, played for Port Vale, Liverpool and others in the 1910s and 1920s.
 In 2021, he set up a coaching academy in Madeley, Staffordshire with Port Vale teammate Nathan Smith.
+Two years later, the pair set up a charity called Pro Level Vision to support disadvantaged children.
+The pair raised £20,000 at their first charity ball in 2024.
+His partner, Leanne, gave birth to his first child in November 2023.